Ten Guideposts for Wholehearted Living: 1-5July 1, 2015

 Dr. Stuart Brown, a psychiatrist and researcher, has found that “play” is anything purposeless, fun, and desirable.
 His work has shown that participating in play fosters empathy, improves navigation within complex social groups, inspires creativity and innovation, and increases job satisfaction.
-Aside from the benefits, as humans we actually have a biological need for play and rest, and there are diseases and health concerns that arise when this need is not met including depression, anxiety, substance abuse, and more.
+Aside from the benefits, as humans we actually have a biological need for play and rest, and there are diseases and health concerns that arise when this need is not met including depression, anxiety, and more.
 What qualifies as play for each person will be different.
 Find something that brings you joy and meaning just by doing it.

 Dr. Brown defines being calm as “creating perspective and mindfulness while managing emotional reactivity.”
 It is being aware of a situation without having anxiety around it or falling into the cycle that panic creates.
 Calmness takes time, breathing, and practice.
 She has defined stillness as being “not about focusing on nothingness; it’s about creating a clearing.
 It’s opening up an emotionally clutter-free space and allowing ourselves to feel and think and dream and question.”
 Meditation, prayer, reflection, alone time, and walks in nature are just a few ways to foster this.
 Find what works for you for dealing with anxiety and letting go of glorifying busy-ness.